 Because being an underwriter is a complex, dynamic and exciting position, we welcome interns who have various majors, backgrounds and experiences.
-For the intern program, we are most interested in college juniors who are serious about entering the insurance industry and excited about the prospect of eventually becoming an underwriter.
+We are most interested in college students who are serious about entering the insurance industry and excited about the prospect of eventually becoming an underwriter.
 Additional requirements include:

 Positions are available in various offices across the United States beginning in late May or early June for 10- to 12-week assignments.

 Meet some of our current and past program participants to learn what it’s really like to work here.Read more »